otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-api-versioning-relationships-repository-pattern.md

 ### Middleware

+**Middleware** is a function that has access to the request object (`req`), the response object (`res`), and the next middleware function in the application's request-response cycle.
+Middleware functions can perform the following tasks:

+- Execute any code.
+- Make changes to the request and the response objects.
+- End the request-response cycle.
+- Call the next middleware function in the stack.

 In the root directory, create a new directory called `middleware`.
 In the `middleware` directory, create a new file called `utils.js`.
 Add the following code.

 ```javascript